-- an apprenticeship is delivered by a different provider, this should be through a subcontractual arrangement with the lead provider (see Annex A for full definition). - 13.
-Where higher education providers (or their subcontractual partners) are also providing, as part of an apprenticeship, other qualifications or credits that are not recognised for OfS funding purposes, the lead provider should report the study as follows: - a.
-For further education and sixth form colleges that are lead providers, the higher education and any other element of the apprenticeship should be returned directly to the ESFA as separate components of the same instance in the Individualised Learner Record (ILR). - b.
-For other lead providers: - The higher education element of the apprenticeship should be returned in either the Higher Education Statistics Agency (HESA) student or HESA student alternative record as appropriate and ii.
+- 12. Only the activity within an apprenticeship that meets the definition of a recognised higher education course for OfS funding purposes given in this annex should be included in HESES.
+This means that a student who has commenced an apprenticeship, but is not undertaking the recognised higher education course element of that apprenticeship during the year of instance, should not be included.
+For the purposes of determining a student's mode of study, only time spent in study or learning in the workplace that directly contributes to their recognised higher education course should be counted towards a student's activity. - 13.
+The main provider delivering apprenticeship training, holding a funding agreement for the purpose with the ESFA, is the lead provider.
+It has contractual responsibility for students, and should report students in its data.27 Where a recognised higher education course that is part of an apprenticeship is delivered by a different provider, this should be through a subcontractual arrangement with the lead provider (see Annex A for full definition).28 - 14.
+Where higher education providers (or their subcontractual partners) are also providing, as part of an apprenticeship, other courses that are not recognised for OfS funding purposes, the lead provider should report the study as follows: - a.
+For further education and sixth form colleges and academies that are lead providers, the recognised higher education course for OfS funding purposes and any other element of the apprenticeship should be returned directly to the ESFA as separate components of the same instance in the Individualised Learner Record (ILR). - b.
+For other lead providers, both of the following are necessary: - i.
+The higher education element of the apprenticeship should be returned in the appropriate student record. - ii.
 All elements of the apprenticeship (including the higher education element) should be returned directly to the ESFA as separate components of the same instance in the ILR.